MicrosoftDocs/VBA-Docs/api/Access.Form.NewRecord.md

 ## Remarks

 The **NewRecord** property is read-only in Form view and Datasheet view.
-It isn't available in Design view.
+It'sn't available in Design view.

 When a user has moved to a new record, the **NewRecord** property setting will be **True** whether or not the user has started to edit the record.